 That´s all it takes.
-Why? because in their mind those two things you just said are as connected as candy to politics.
-You might be looking to get that elusive promotion, move to a new city or find a special someone and when I suggest that to achieve it you need to go back and finally make peace with your brother…. wait what? yep, really.
+Why? because for you those two things are as connected as candy to politics.
+You might be looking to get that elusive promotion, move to a new city or find a special someone and when it’s suggested that to achieve it you need to go back and finally make peace with your brother…. you are, understandably, puzzled… wait what? yep, really.
 That might be what it takes.
 They are connected.

 Just like the Yellowstone wolves story.

 Posted on Feb/2014 and narrated by our famous George Monbiot.
 This video titled “How wolves can change rivers” uses the reintroduction of wolves into the Yellowstone park to illustrate the concept of “trophic cascades”.
 Which is sort of like an ecological version of the game ‘six degrees of Kevin Bacon’.
 In this video its shown how after 70 years of absence the reintroduction of wolves to the park causes drastic and unexpected changes.

 Elk herds react by drastically avoiding certain areas of the park, even thought only a few wolves had been reintroduced.
 Those areas were then able to regenerate at rapid speeds.
 Song and migratory birds populated those areas.
 As did beavers, and with them an array of smaller animals.

 Wolves also killed coyotes, which allowed mice and rats to multiply.
 This attracted foxes, weasels and hawks.
 While eagles and bears benefited from the carcasses left by wolves.
 So far the connection between wolves and beavers and weasels is impressive…but maybe not jaw-dropping.
 Not like that frozen moment we talked about in the beginning.
 But what happens next is.